johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 4. Synchronize your fork with upstream.
 5. Create a uniquely named branch.
 6. Implement the enhancement.
-7. Test the workflow locally where applicable.
+7. Introduce one controlled failure.
+8. Use CI logs to diagnose the failure.
+9. Implement the fix.
+10. Re-run CI until it is green.
-8. Open a PR to the team repository.
+11. Open one combined CI PR to the team repository.

-Your Pipeline PR must include:
+Your combined CI PR must include the following:

+- A descriptive title.
+- A link to the issue and its acceptance criteria.
+- Focused changes related to the Issue.
-- The YAML change implementing the enhancement.
+- The workflow/YAML change implementing the enhancement.
-- At least one meaningful test authored by you.
-- Evidence that the existing test suite runs successfully.
-- A short explanation of how the enhancement improves CI.
-- CI evidence demonstrating that the enhancement works.
+- A controlled failure, CI log excerpt, and root-cause analysis.
+- The fix and evidence of a successful CI rerun.
+- Relevant test and CI evidence.
+- Proof that reviewer feedback was addressed and the PR was approved before merge.

 ### **Available Enhancements**